 It’s a great day out, but its also a great way to support independent designers and makers.
 They have wonderful food there too, and great coffee.
 Let’s not forget coffee!

 There I was, attending my stand at the Big Design Market.
 Doors opened at 9am and by 9:15 I had my first customer.
 It was such a thrill.
 I had been at this market strolling around the isles for years.
 Now here I was with my very own stand.
-With my very own sustainable product.
+With my very own sustainable business.
 The customer was lovely and asked so many questions about my Stay tray.
 The first question she asked was ‘Do you have a 2 Cup Drink Tray made from Recycled Plastic?’.
 Unfortunately, no I said.
 I explained that I had used up all my savings to just develop the 4 Cup Drink Tray.

 Over the next two days I got asked that same question at least another 25 times.
 Maybe there is something there I thought.
 After two long days attending the stand, I was getting really tired.
 On the last day my husband came up to help out.
 He loved it, he is such a natural people person.
 Just kidding.
 I stayed with him for the first hour of the third day.
 I showed him how to take payments.
 I also remember saying to him we need to develop a 2 Cup Drink Tray.
 Lots of people have been asking.
 He was so skeptical.
 Nah, he said.
 Why?
 You can carry 2 Cups in a 4 Cup Drink Tray.
 It doesn’t make sense.
 Just tell them a 4 Cup Drink Tray is more versatile.
 That’s what they should get.